CloudSecLuke/cloudsecluke.github.io/README.md

 💼 Experience and Expertise:

 Cloud Security: Expertise in deploying and securing cloud environments using AWS services like IAM, EC2, S3, and GuardDuty.

 Cybersecurity Threat Response: Extensive involvement in threat detection, detection engineering, incident response, and remediation in enterprise SOC environments.

-Software Development: Proficient in Python scripting, SOAR automations, and developing tools that enhance security operations.
+Software Development: Proficient in Python scripting, SOAR automation, and developing tools that enhance security operations.

-Red Team/Penetration Testing: Hands-on experience in penetration testing and red teaming operations as a commissioned officer in the Air Force National Guard (Air Guard).
+Red Team/Penetration Testing: Hands-on experience in penetration testing and red teaming operations as a commissioned Air Force National Guard (Air Guard) officer.

 🚀 Projects and Contributions: